Investment in accordance with Islamic Principles, regulated by our Shariah Board.

 What is a Shariah compliant investment?

-Investments which are in accordance with the Islamic Principles are called Shariah-Compliant.
+Investing in Islamic mutual funds can help you earn according to the Shariah regulations.
+Investments that are per Islamic Principles are called Shariah-Compliant.
 There are three principal rules which need to be adhered to when analyzing an investment from the standpoint of Shariah permissibility:

 However, Shariah does not prohibit the making of a return on capital if the provider is willing to share in the risks of a productive enterprise.
 The conclusion then is that whenever capital is "lent" rather than "invested", interest (Riba) is the return rather than profit.

 The second is the potential for 'unethical concerns' in the investment mix.
 Islamic scholars have put together the following benchmarks clarifying what is not acceptable as an investment under Shariah:

 Alcohol / Banks / Insurance / Gambling / Pornography Manufacturers / Tobacco etc.

 In addition to the above, any business though not directly engaged in the above, derives greater than 5% of its income from the above or any other forms whose activities the Shariah Board feels are prejudicial to the interests of Islam or Muslims are to be excluded for investment in Shariah-compliant products.

 If you want to learn more about the best-performing Islamic funds in Pakistan, connect with our experienced fund managers at UBL Fund Managers.

 The term “Shariah compliant Fund” means a joint pool wherein the investors contribute their money for the purpose of investment to earn halal profits in strict conformity with the precepts of Shariah.